dod-cyber-crime-center/sqlite-dissect/README.md

 are only applied to the pages belonging to the particular b-tree page it was generated from due to initial research showing that the pages when created or pulled from the freelist set are overwritten with zeros for the unallocated portions.
-Fragments within the pages can be reported on but due to the size (<4 bytes), are not carved.
-Due to the fact that entries are added into tables in SQLite from the end of the page and moving toward the beginning, the carving works in the same manner in order to detect previously partial overwritten entries better.
-This carving can also be applied to the set of freelist pages within the SQLite file if specified but the freelist pages are treated as sets of unallocated data currently with the exception of the freelist page metadata.
+Fragments within the pages can be reported on but, due to the size (<4 bytes), are not carved.
+Due to the fact that entries are added into tables in SQLite from the end of the page and moving toward the beginning, the carving works in the same manner in order to detect previously partially overwritten entries better.
+This carving can also be applied to the set of freelist pages within the SQLite file if specified but the freelist pages are currently treated as sets of unallocated data with the exception of the freelist page metadata.

 The carving process does not currently account for index b-trees as the more pertinent information